jhpyle/docassemble/demo.md

   attribution text at the bottom of any page that uses one of the icons.

-  Since this file, questions.yml, is in the docassemble.demo package, the image files referenced here are also in the docassemble.demo package.
+  Since this file, questions.yml, is in the Steward docassemble.demo, the image files referenced here are also in the package for the Steward docassemble.demo.
   The files are located in the directory docassemble/demo/data/static.
 ---
 objects: